martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 ---
 ¹ wikipedia.com provides a comprehensive list of [JPEG XL features](https://en.m.wikipedia.org/wiki/JPEG_XL#Features).

-² My weapon of choice is KDE Manaro, so this was a no-brainer; support was added to all my KDE apps, as well as [GIMP](https://www.gimp.org/) and [feh](https://feh.finalrewind.org), in less than two minutes!&nbsp;😍️
+² My weapon of choice is KDE Manaro, so this was a no-brainer — _support was added to all my KDE apps, as well as [GIMP](https://www.gimp.org/) and [feh](https://feh.finalrewind.org), in less than two minutes!_&nbsp;😍️

-³ I could have just used the PNG, of course, but then my chart wouldn't have looked _anywhere near_ as pretty!&nbsp;😉
+³ I could have just used the PNG, of course, but then my chart wouldn't have looked _anywhere near_ as pretty.&nbsp;😉

 ⁴ caniuse.com provides up-to-date statistics on [JPEG XL browser support](https://caniuse.com/?search=jxl).